doug65536/lrumap/README.md

 The iteration will end and no more callbacks will occur if the callback returns `true`.
-All other values will be ignored.
+All other values will be ignored and the iteration will continue.
 This is consistent with the behavior of `Array.prototype.some`.

 **`callback`** defined as `function(value, key, map)`